flexera-public/policy_engine_training/20_further_learning/README.md

 ## Cloud Workflow Language Documentation

-The Cloud Workflow Language is essentially a high-level programming language unto itself, which is why it is not covered in detail in these lessons.
+The Cloud Workflow Language is essentially a high-level programming language unto itself, which is why it is not covered in full detail in these lessons.
 To learn more, we recommended that you read through the [Cloud Workflow Language Documentation](https://docs.flexera.com/flexera/EN/Automation/CWL.htm).

 Note that the Cloud Workflow Language was originally developed for the Flexera Cloud Management Platform.
 You will see references to resources beginning with the `@` symbol and other artifacts specific to the Cloud Management Platform that you can largely ignore for policy template development.
-The main things to focus on are the basic syntax of the language itself as well as how to make API calls.
+The main things to focus on are the basic syntax of the language itself as well as how to make API requests.